 Why is after-sales support important?
 It helps companies achieve a myriad of different objectives, all of which contribute to an increase in revenue.

 First, companies which provide great after-sales support have a higher chance of successfully upselling or cross-selling their customers.
 Yes, your customer might’ve only bought a $20 laptop stand on their first visit… but if you play your cards right, you may be able to convince them to part with a few hundred bucks for an external hard drive.
+Good collateral and smart sales enablement don’t stop mattering when a deal is closed.
 That’s how you drive up your Average Order Value and your overall revenue!

 On top of that, companies which nail their after-sales support typically experience an increase in their customer retention rates as well.
 The premise behind this is simple: if you’re a trustworthy company, and you go the extra mile to make your customers feel appreciated, they won’t be jumping ship anytime soon.
 Bearing in mind that it’s 5 to 25 times more expensive to acquire a new customer than it is to retain a current one, this will definitely impact your bottom line.